Recent Examples of nitrogen from the Web

 Definition of nitrogen for English Language Learners

 : a chemical that has no color or smell and that makes up a large part of the atmosphere

-: a colorless tasteless odorless element that as a diatomic gas is relatively inert and constitutes 78 percent of the atmosphere and that is a constituent of organic compounds found in all living tissues
+: a colorless odorless gaseous chemical element that makes up 78 percent of the atmosphere and forms a part of all living tissues

 : a common nonmetallic element that in the free form is normally a colorless odorless tasteless insoluble inert diatomic gas comprising 78 percent of the atmosphere by volume and that in the combined form is a constituent of biologically important compounds (as proteins, nucleic acids, and alkaloids) and hence of all living cells as well as of industrially important substances (as cyanides, fertilizers, dyes, and antibiotics)—symbol N; see element table